 - Setting up Web push notifications – Next, to ensure that the users don’t miss out on the discussion threads, we introduce you to Firebase Cloud Messaging.
 So you can send Web push notifications and keep the users engaged without investing a penny.

 - Building a Progressive Web Application – Here we give you the icing on the cake, by spelling out how to make the forum connectivity independent.
 Take a deep dive into service workers and go on to flaunt error-free behavior offline!

 - Unit testing your Django app – Now that we have our Django app running, we need to make sure it’s robust and bug-free.
 This post will brief you on how to put your code to test by writing unit test cases with maximum coverage.

 - Improving Performance of your Django forum – After building and testing the app, it’s time for us to be responsible tech enthusiasts and work on performance improvement.
 This post explains minification of files and usage of Whitenoise for Frontend caching.
-For backend optimisation, learn how to play with Django-debug-toolbar for optimising query calls per page.
+For backend optimization, learn how to play with Django-debug-toolbar for optimizing query calls per page.